CatFish0192/Chick-Farm/README-EN.md

 4.Open CMD and enter the command：pip install -r requirements.txt or enter "pip install" command to install the runtime library according to the "required runtime files" entry.

 5.enter command“python XJZY.py”

+### Linux:

+1.Download "Chicken Manor" your way (git clone, . zip)

+2.Open Terminal

+3.Use the "cd" command to enter the directory of your “chick farm”

+4.Use pip3 install -r requirements.txt command to quickly install the dependency

+5.Run the chick farm with the "python3 XJZY.py" command

+### MacOS:

+Just do what you do in Linux Method

+## remark

+Database encryption with pysqlcipher in 2.9Beta7.
+If it says: "pip install pysqlcipher" cannot be installed, use the "pip install pysqlcipher3-1.2.1-py38-none-win_amd64.whl" command to install (only Python 3.8 is available!).